containers/podman-desktop/website/docs/extensions/write/onboarding-workflow.md

 It currently supports `onboardingContext` and `onCommand` events.
 The former can be used to evaluate a context value, such as `onboardingContext:podmanIsInstalled`.
 The latter checks if the command has been executed - `onCommand:podman.onboarding.installPodman`.

-A practical example of progressing the user to the next step after the command finishes its execution is
+A practical example of progressing the user to the next step after the command finishes its execution is:

 ```json
 "commands": [